loriking/digital_library/README.md

-# digital_library
+# learning_library

-A small program to keep track of projects and resources (books, websites, videos, tutorials, etc.)
+This is a simple program.
+It's goal is humble.
+It aims to help me (and anyone else who is interested) keep track of resources (books, websites, videos, tutorials, etc.) I've used to learn something or build something.
+It's a type of project bibliograpy.

 Implemented in python.

-A work in progress.
+It is a work in progress.

 Motivated by a desire to become better organized and to develop code skills.